 Answers to these questions and others will help our brokers to determine how much first-time homeowners insurance you need.

 As one of our brokers said, “The more information the customer gives us the better.
 We can use this to get customers as many discounts as possible.”

-On average, the cost of first time homeowner insurance can range between $1,200 to $1,800 per year.
-The cost of your homeowners insurance is dependent on many factors including where the house is located, the type of coverages selected and the type of home (example: Detached, Bungalow, Rach-Style) just to name a few.
+On average, the cost of first-time homeowner insurance can range between $1,200 to $1,800 per year.
+The cost of your homeowners insurance is dependent on many factors including where the house is located, the type of coverages selected and the type of home (example: Detached, Bungalow, Ranch-Style) just to name a few.
 Contacting an insurance broker to get your personalized insurance quote will provide you with an exact price to insure your first home.

 Here are a few tips:

-Insuring with our Morison Insurance brokers is best for you.
-We focus on several things when arranging your first time homeowner insurance:
+Insuring with an insurance broker is best for you.
+We focus on several things when arranging your first-time homeowner insurance:

 Further, we can look after all of your insurance needs.
 In addition to your new home, we can insure your car, your truck, your cottage, your travel trailer, your business, your life….
 You name it, we can insure it.

 This content is written by our Morison Insurance team.
 It is provided for general information only.
 Insurance needs differ from person to person, and this article is therefore not a substitute for professional advice about your individual insurance needs which can be obtained by speaking to one of our brokers.